 Are Chicago shootings good for election strategy?

-Quinn has retreated into a typical election year strategy, attacking opponent Bruce Rauner because of his stance on assault weapons that avoids the issue of Chicago shootings by resorting to a favorite gun control hot button.
-Emmanuel and Quinn have joined in their refusal to deal with the city’s gun violence, preferring to battle over trendy liberal causes like gun control while coming up with new ways to funnel public money to communities.
+Quinn has retreated into a typical election year strategy.
+He attacks opponent Bruce Rauner because of his stance on assault weapons and avoids the issue of Chicago shootings by resorting to a favorite gun control hot button.
+Emmanuel and Quinn have joined in their refusal to deal with the city’s gun violence (see February 18, 2018 update), preferring to battle over trendy liberal causes like gun control while coming up with new ways to funnel public money to communities.
 Quinn seems obsessed with Rauner’s refusal to ban assault weapons while he engages in press-worthy public appearances announcing new social programs and spending that will do nothing to stop Chicago gun violence.

 Illinois liberal politics demands lots of spending for projects like the $15 million community center going up in the Pullman neighborhood, another effort to segregate kids in safe places so they can’t be shot.
 Will it stop them from joining street gangs?
 Can playing sports compete with what they see on the streets, given the lack of opportunity a destitute, anti-business city offers?